mattermost/docs/source/mobile/mobile-troubleshoot.rst

 Messages with emojis aren't being sent from the Mobile App
 ----------------------------------------------------------

 This can occur if the server running Mattermost is configured with an incorrect character set.
 To resolve this issue, in the ``config.json`` file under ``SqlSettings``, ensure that the ``DataSource`` key is configured correctly, then restart the Mattermost server.
-See our `Configuration Settings <https://docs.mattermost.com/administration/config-settings.html#data-source>`__ documentation for details.

 For example: